 The expected outcome of the course selection process is a schedule that is challenging, yet realistic, and allows the student optimal opportunities for success in school.
 Every effort will be made by teachers, counselors, and administrators to discuss and offer all options and advise students and their parents on the importance of following course prerequisites and the value of teacher recommendations.

 Students and their parents should be aware that teacher recommendations for placement are made at midyear.
-For many full year courses, sixty percent of the student’s final average is unknown when course recommendations are made.
+For many full-year courses, 60% of the student’s final average is unknown when course recommendations are made.
 In some cases, teachers may find it necessary to change their recommendation before the year ends.
-If this happens, parents should contact their child’s counselor to review the student’s proposed schedule and make changes if needed.
+If this happens, parents can contact their child’s counselor to review the student’s proposed schedule.
+Teachers will notify the student, parent and student’s counselor of the change, and the counselor will update the course requests.